autoplot/documentation/javadoc/org/das2/qds/ReplicateDataSet.md

-# org.das2.qds.ReplicateDataSetrepeats a dataset n times.
-The result has the first index being the
+# org.das2.qds.ReplicateDataSet

- repeat index.
+repeats a dataset n times.
+The result has the first index being the repeat index.

-ReplicateDataSet( QDataSet s, int len0 )
+# ReplicateDataSet( QDataSet s, int len0 )

 ***